kristianAndersen/kristianAndersen/README.md

 **🤔 I’m looking for help with**

-Finding a junior dev'ish possition, a place where i can learn and contribute
+Finding a junior dev'ish position, a place where i can learn and contribute Im not asking for a huge pay, but enough to pay the bills while i learn

 <!--
 **kristianAndersen/kristianAndersen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.